vinoliaf/AutomationPractice/README.md

 Steps to run the tests
 Please make sure to have all the tools and libraries mentioned in the "Tools And Environment" section.

-Step-1: Import the project into intellij
+Step-1: Clone the repository from https://github.com/SophiaSathiamoorthy/CarTaxCheck into intellij

 Step-2: Use the following maven commands to run the tests.